arcana-lab/heartbeatcompiler/README.md

 ## Contributions
-We welcome contributions from the community to improve this work and evolve it to cater for more users.
+We welcome contributions from the community to improve this work and evolve it to cater to more users.

 ## License